PratyushSoni/todo-list/README.md

 ## Introduction
 This project is a task manager application built to help users organize their daily tasks efficiently.
-It provides a clean and intuitive interface for adding, updating, and managing tasks with ease.
+It provides a clean interface for adding, updating, and managing tasks with ease.

 ## 🔑 Key features
 - Add, delete and modify tasks.